SBI Exams are conducted by the State Bank of India to hire eligible candidates for various posts like:

-Being the largest public sector bank in India, State Bank of India recruits new resources through the following SBI exams every year:
+The State Bank of India conducts recruitment annually, and aspirants are now looking forward to the SBI notification for SO, PO and Clerk for the year 2023.
+Being the largest public sector bank in India, State Bank of India recruits new resources through the following SBI bank exams every year:

-It is also known as the SBI Probationary Officers Exam.
-This exam particularly selects candidates for the management cadre of the bank.
-The selected candidates are deputed to the role of Probationary Officers during the training phase and are moved on to management roles on completion of their training.
+It is also known as the SBI Probationary Officer (PO) Exam.
+The SBI PO exam mainly selects candidates for the management cadre of the Bank.
+The selected candidates are deputed to the role of Probationary Officers during the training phase.
+Later, they move on to management roles on completion of their training.

 - SBI PO Preliminary Exam: The SBI PO Prelims usually skims the candidates from a huge lot for the next stage of the exam.
-It retains about 2.8% of the total number of applicants for the SBI Main examination.
+It retains about 2.8% of the total number of applicants for the SBI Mains examination.

 - SBI PO Main Exam: In the SBI PO Mains section, the performance of the candidates is assessed in such a way which helps in determining whether they are eligible to make it to the next stage of the exam.
 The SBI PO exam paper comprises of two sections:

 - Objective test: In this section, the focus is mainly on core knowledge areas which are required in the modern workplace.
 The SBI PO exam syllabus consists of Data Analysis & Interpretation, General Knowledge, Reasoning & Computer Aptitude, Economy, Banking Awareness and English.